-So grab your mountain bike or townie bike, your hydration pack or messenger bag, and hit up one of these top Santa Monica bike routes.
+So grab your mountain bike or townie bike and start your ride on one of these Santa Monica classics.

-Looking for that iconic Santa Monica outdoor experience?
-Grab your beach cruiser or rent a bike from a local cyclist and hit up one of the most famous bike trails in L.A.
+Want to experience Santa Monica’s oceanfront at its best?
+Rent a bike from a local cyclist and take in one of the most famous bike trails in L.A.
 County.

 Marvin Braude Bike Trail

 That’s the official name.
-But if you’re new to Santa Monica and want to sound like a local, call it “The Strand.”
-This 22-mile stretch starts at Will Rogers State Beach in Pacific Palisades and runs south along the coast all the way to Torrance County Beach.
-Tourists love The Strand as it offers a more dynamic way to experience the classic Santa Monica.
-Watch the surfing at Santa Monica State Beach, follow the trail underneath Santa Monica Pier, and take your own bike tour of Muscle Beach.
-The Strand guides you along through Marina del Rey, then ushers you past the beaches in Playa del Rey, Venice, El Segundo, Manhattan, Hermosa, Redondo, and Torrance.
+However, locals call it “The Strand.”
+This 22-mile route starts at Will Rogers State Beach in Pacific Palisades and along the coast to Torrance County Beach.
+Tourists love The Strand as it offers a more dynamic way to experience the best of Santa Monica.
+You’ll catch surfers finding new lines at Santa Monica State Beach before going underneath Santa Monica Pier and winding up at Muscle Beach.
+The Strand guides you along through Marina del Rey before hitting a row of famous beaches.
+Highlights include Playa del Rey, Venice, El Segundo, Manhattan, Hermosa, Redondo, and Torrance.

-A few quick tips: This is a multi-use recreational path and pedestrians don’t always pay attention to the signs, so keep an eye out for people wandering into your path.
-The Strand also runs along Washington Boulevard in Marina del Rey, but that is the only area of the trail where you run into motorists.
+Before you go, here are a few pro tips.
+This is a multi-use recreational path and pedestrians don’t always pay attention to the sign.
+Plus, you will run into some motorists when The Strand runs along Washington Boulevard in Marina del Rey.

-For all its fame and popularity, Santa Monica has a way of cultivating that small community vibe.
-A morning ride through local streets can make this popular city feel like your own little village, even if you’re not from around here.
-If you’re looking for a Santa Monica bike route to make you feel connected to the local life, try one of these.
+For all its fame and popularity, Santa Monica continues to maintain a small community vibe.
+Riding through local streets makes it feel like a little village.
+If you’re looking for a Santa Monica bike route that’s all about the neighborhood, try one of these.

 San Vicente Boulevard

 Looking for adventure?
 Or just a bigger challenge?
 Look no further than the Santa Monica Mountains.
 Some of L.A.’s most treasured mountain bike trails are in these beautiful hills.
-For some heart-pounding outdoor exploration, try one of these routes.
+If you’re ready to engage full send, don’t miss out on these trails.